-I know, I’m surprised, too.
-But there’s not enough juice – carnal or emotional – in the current, goth-ish production of ‘Sweeney Todd’ at Circle Theatre.
+I’m surprised, too.
+But there’s not enough juice – carnal or emotional – in the current, goth-ish production of Sweeney Todd at Circle Theatre.
 Not enough, that is, to make this great musical roar or sing the way it should.
-Director Joel Ferrell’s revival has the possibilities for a fresh re-imagining, which would be welcome.
-Put away the Victoriana, update a few things to our new Gilded Age of homelessness, grinding workloads and our current abuses of wealth and power.
+Director Joel Ferrell’s revival aims for a fresh re-imagining, a welcome target: Put away the Victoriana and update a few things to our new Gilded Age, to our own homelessness, grinding workloads and our current abuses of wealth and power.

-Not what you might expect from a typical evening of Broadway entertainment.
-But it’s been said that in ‘Don Giovanni,’ Mozart expanded our musical vocabulary by using music, for the first time, to express fear – in that moment when the Don is dragged down to hell.
+This is hardly what you might expect from a typical evening of Broadway entertainment — it certainly wasn’t in 1979.
+It’s been said that in Don Giovanni, Mozart expanded our musical vocabulary by using music, for the first time, to express fear.
+It comes in that moment when the Don is dragged down to hell.

-The core of this bleak cosmology lies in the title character’s realization that human existence is diagrammatically simple and brutal: “We all deserve to die!” the maniacal Sweeney (Max Hartman) sings in a number appropriately titled ‘Epiphany.’
+The core of this bleak cosmology lies in the title character’s realization that human existence is simple and brutal: “We all deserve to die!”
+Sweeney (Max Hartman) sings in a number appropriately titled ‘Epiphany.’
 “Because in all of the whole human race / Mrs. Lovett, there are two kinds of men and only two / There’s the one staying put in his proper place / And the one with his foot in the other one’s face./ Look at me, Mrs. Lovett, look at you.”

 Oh, he replies.
 We blinds ’em.

-Except — the truth is that Hugh Wheeler’s script and Sondheim’s lyrics never mention any factories or exploited industrial laborers.
-There’s not a scrap of steam-powered machinery onstage nor any villainous banker or company owner – just a creepy judge.
-The Industrial Revolution background was supplied by Hal Prince, the show’s original Broadway producer, and his genius scene designer Eugene Lee (the former house designer for the Dallas Theater Center and ‘Saturday Night Live’).
+It’s a take on Sweeney Todd that’s colored productions and revivals ever since.
+Except — the truth is that Hugh Wheeler’s script and Sondheim’s lyrics never mention any factories or exploited laborers.
+There’s not a scrap of steam-powered machinery onstage nor any villainous banker.
+The entire Industrial Revolution setting was supplied by Hal Prince, the show’s original Broadway producer, and his genius scene designer Eugene Lee (the former house designer for the Dallas Theater Center and Saturday Night Live).

 They did it in epic fashion: Lee dragged in the brick-and-steel remains of an old New England foundry for his immersive set.
 A piercing, factory steam whistle even punctuated the scene changes.
-Voila, the show gained broader historical implications and economic analysis; it was more than just a nutjob with a blade: We see the kind of heartless, socioeconomic system.
+Voila: We have Charles Dickens and Karl Marx and their dark, Satanic mills — all crowded in Mrs. Lovett’s basement, making humans into food.
+The show gained broader historical context and economic analysis; it was about more than just a nutjob with a blade.
+We see the wider, heartless, socioeconomic system.

 Gone are the Victorian costumes, except for the occasional flourish like a recycled hat or vest.
-And set designer Bob Lavallee has taken advantage of Circle’s underground location to remind us we’re all trapped in a dimly-lit basement.
-He’s fashioned a subterranean, apocalyptic wasteland-or-other, not quite a sewer or a subway service tunnel, just a leftover industrial place where I-beams are lying about among crates and the ratty plastic curtains of a meat freezer.
+And set designer Bob Lavallee has taken advantage of Circle’s underground location to remind us theatergoers that we are, indeed, trapped in a dark basement.
+He’s fashioned a subterranean, apocalyptic wasteland-or-other.
+It’s not quite a sewer or a subway service tunnel, just a leftover industrial place where steel beams are lying about with the ratty plastic curtains of a meat freezer.
 He’s even devised a wheeled wooden platform that elevates the performers so their heads are practically brushing the ceiling — emphasizing this claustrophobic, no-exit netherworld.

-The particular script-and-casting arrangement at Circle Theatre draws on the minimalist Broadway revival of ‘Sweeney’ in 2005, which was often called ‘Teeny Todd.’
+The casting arrangement at Circle Theatre draws its inspiration from the minimalist Broadway revival of Sweeney in 2005, which was dubbed Teeny Todd.
 Director John Doyle reduced the original cast from more than two dozen to eleven and did away entirely with a pit orchestra.
 All of the actors performed musical instruments onstage.
-It was a ‘chamber musical,’ a daring choice because Sondheim’s near-constant musical underscoring is one of the things that elevates ‘Sweeney’ from the melodramatic to the epic and operatic.
+It was a ‘chamber musical,’ a daring choice because Sondheim’s near-constant underscoring is one of the things that elevates Sweeney from the melodramatic to the operatic.

-At Circle, there are eight actors, and we occasionally hear them perform on a trombone, a French horn, a guitar, some percussion but mostly (and somewhat monotously) a piano (played by Aimee Hurst Bozart, who’s never seen).
-This impromptu band onstage adds to the inventively rough-edged, Poverty-Row look of the show.
+At Circle, there are only eight actors, yet we occasionally hear them perform on a trombone, a French horn, a guitar, some percussion but mostly (and somewhat monotously) a piano (played by Aimee Hurst Bozart, who’s never actually seen).
+This impromptu band onstage adds to the welcome, inventively rough-edged, Poverty-Row feel of the show.

 Hartman would seem to be a superb choice for Sweeney.
 He has the heft, the physical presence, the emotional force and the musical and acting chops the character needs.
 Yet Hartman seems oddly opaque, even reserved or withdrawn as he soft-pedals both the barber’s humor and his murderousness.
 Conclusion: This is the approach Ferrell wants.

 And so, we come back to the lack of bloodshed.

-This throat-cutting scene — with the same song, ‘Joanna,’ that Anthony delivers — is one of those moments unique to ‘Sweeney.’
-It’s an emotional combination that no previous show had ever even attempted.
+This throat-cutting scene — with the same lovely song, ‘Joanna,’ that Anthony delivers — is one of those moments unique to Sweeney.
+It’s an emotional mix that no previous show had ever attempted.
 The music is gorgeous and yearning: In a duet, Sweeney and Anthony both long for Joanna.
 But in Sweeney’s case, he’s resigned himself to never seeing his beloved daughter again, so he’s robotically going about murdering anyone, everyone.
-Without Joanna, without the possibility of revenge against Turpin, his life has no meaning.
+Without Joanna, without the possibility of anyrevenge against Turpin, life has no meaning.
 So why should any of them live?

-As a director, Ferrell has done some of his best work with monsters and musical hells: ‘Frankenstein,’ ‘Cabaret,’ ‘reasons to be pretty,’ ‘The Rocky Horror Picture Show.’
-And one scene here does give us a taste of the impact his approach to ‘Sweeney Todd’ might have delivered.
+As a director, Ferrell has done some of his best work with monsters and musical hells: Frankenstein, Cabaret, reasons to be pretty, The Rocky Horror Picture Show.
+And one scene here does give us a taste of the impact his approach to Sweeney Todd might have delivered.
 The original Broadway production cut the musical number, ‘Mea Culpa’ sung by Judge Turpin.
-In it, Turpin whips himself into a sexual frenzy over Joanna and resolves to marry her despite her fear and hatred of him.
+In it, Turpin whips himself into a sadomasochistic frenzy over his ward Joanna.
+He resolves to marry her despite — because of? — her hatred of him.